boroda74/TagTools/Docs/VIRTUAL-TAG-FUNCTIONS.md

 $SentenceCase(string)

 $Sqrt(number): square root.
-May be useful for gathering some library statistics (in conjunction with ALR functions)
+May be useful for gathering some library statistics (in conjunction with LR functions)

 $eq(number1,number2): compares 2 integer or fractional numbers, determines if number1 is **eq**ual to number2, e.g. $eq(1.0,1) returns "T"